 Drs.
 Marín-Hernández and Nixon and colleagues from the Division of Gastroenterology published epidemiological evidence for an association between higher influenza vaccine uptake in the elderly and lower COVID-19 deaths in Italy (published in the Journal of Medical Virology).

-Dr. Ndhlovu collaborated with colleagues from the Division of Cardiology on the additive prognostic utility of adverse right ventricular remodeling in relation to conventional risk stratification among patients with COVID-19 (manuscript in press, Journal of the American College of Cardiology).
+Dr. Ndhlovu collaborated with colleagues from the Division of Cardiology on the additive prognostic utility of adverse right ventricular remodeling in relation to conventional risk stratification among patients with COVID-19 (published in Journal of the American College of Cardiology).

 Drs.
-Ndhlovu and Corley worked with colleagues from Mount Sinai and report on the overlap of intestinal inflammation and the pathogenesis of COVID-19 related disease on the SAR-CoV-2 receptors (manuscript in press, Gastroenterology).
+Ndhlovu and Corley worked with colleagues from Mount Sinai and report on the overlap of intestinal inflammation and the pathogenesis of COVID-19 related disease on the SAR-CoV-2 receptors (published in Gastroenterology).

 Dr. Nixon with medical students Jez Marston and Robert Wozniak reported on involvement of cisgender and transgender individuals in studies on the impact of hormonal therapy on COVID-19 (published in AIDS Patient Care and STDs).